fgozman/getdata016/README.md

-getdata016 - Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course Project
 ==========

-Getting and Cleaning Data Course Project

 The run_analisys.R script contains a function called "run_analisys"" that processes the data available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and transform the data to a new tidy data frame that is saved by default to run_analysys.txt.